Geography 353 Cartography and Visualization

 I. Define the Geographic Context and Mapping Method

-- Topic of US population change
+- Topic of US population change - animated

 - Gather additional information (historical, contemporary) about your state; helps